dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 [1]: https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification-views.md
 [2]: https://github.com/dart-lang/language/blob/master/working/extension_structs/overview.md

+2023.10.17
+  - Allow an extension type to have `implements T` where `T` is a supertype of the representation type (the old rule only allows it when the representation type of `T` is a supertype).

 2023.10.16
   - Add error for `implements ...
 T ...
 T ...`, like the corresponding
     error with classes, mixins, etc.